danielstocks/jQuery-Collapse/README.md

 ### IE 6-7 Support

-For IE6 and IE7 you'll also need to add the JSON2.js module (found in the vendor directory) for the cookie storage to work properly:
+For IE 6-7 you'll also need to add the JSON2.js library (found in the vendor directory) for the cookie storage to work properly:

 ```html
 <script src="json2.js"></script>